-Regulation in prokaryotes can be explained with the help of Lac Operon model.
-Here the alteration in physiological and environmental conditions leading to alteration in expression in prokaryotes can be observed.
+Gene regulation in prokaryotes can be explained with the help of Lac Operon model.
+Here the alteration in physiological and environmental conditions can be observed leading to an alteration in expression in prokaryotes.
 It was observed by Jacob and Monod.
 The lac operon consists of:

-- A regulatory gene i – It codes for the repressor protein.
+- Regulatory gene i – It codes for the repressor protein.